ilenhanako/it-kid-book/infant/file_creation.md

 #Create a File

-1. you need apps to create a file
+1. You will need apps to create a file.For example:

     - txt   : text editor -- many.
 Papa's favourite text editor is "TextMate".
 In Windows, papa is using "Notepad"
     - docx  : microsoft word.
 I don't have ms.word in MacBook
     - pptx  : microsoft power point.
 I don't have ms.word in MacBook